szym-mie/vga3/README.md

 ## Example driver code

 A simple test driver code for ATMega88 (and its derivitives) can be found in `test_driver` directory.
-This test includes a simple color pallette pattern and a fancy, animated analog speedometer.
+This test includes a simple color pallette pattern and animated analog speedometer.

+The other example is included as a submodule [`vga_snake`](https://github.com/szym-mie/vga_snake) and it's a snake game demo written in C.